 If you love Mexico and art, you will enjoy seeing some of the best (and lesser-known) travel destinations around the country depicted in watercolor.
 One of Clausell’s most famous pieces is known as Xochimilco.

 Clausell mostly kept to himself and didn’t really self-promote.
-Nor did he draw as much attention to himself as some of the other famous Mexican artists that thrived during the Mexican revolution.
+Nor did he draw as much attention to himself as some of the other famous Mexican artists who thrived during the Mexican Revolution.

 It is believed he created more than 400 paintings over the course of his life.

 Joaquin Clausell’s most notable works

 - Atradecer en el mar, la ola Roja – 1910

 - Paisaje con Bosque y Río – 1910